 Thyroid disorders can affect your pregnancy.
 If you are pregnant and have Hashimoto’s disease or Graves’ disease, you will need to have your hormone levels measured throughout your pregnancy.
 There is evidence that having elevated levels of thyroid antibodies such as TgAb can interfere with how your thyroid gland responds to a pregnancy hormone called human chorionic gonadotropin (hCG).
 This hormone is important for maintaining pregnancy, and if the thyroid cannot properly respond to this hormone, there is risk of loss of the pregnancy.
 (Source, Source)

 Some studies have associated thyroid antibodies with adverse pregnancy outcomes such as miscarriage or preterm delivery.
 However, these studies focus on antibodies against TSH rather than against thyroglobulin.
-There is no current evidence thatWe don’t know if elevated levels of TgAb would affect pregnant women in the same way.
-(Source, Source)
+Only one preliminary study, carried out on mice, found a higher rate of early pregnancy loss in the presence of TgAb.
+(Source, Source, Source)

 Overall, there are mixed findings and researchers cannot conclude there is a causal relationship between elevated levels of TgAb and adverse pregnancy outcomes.